kx-Huang/ChatGPT-on-WeChat/README.md

 ![Railway Deploy](doc/img/Railway_deploy.png)

 Click `Deply Logs` and you will see everything is setting up, wait for a QR Code to pop up.
-Scan it as if you are login to your desktop WeChat, and click "Accpet" on your mobile WeChat.
+Scan it as if you are login to your desktop WeChat, and click "Log in" on your mobile WeChat.

 ![Railway Scan QR Code](doc/img/Railway_QRCode.png)